janaplumm/jplu8728-tracker/README.md

 ##### Class and ID Attributes

-Due to working with JavaScript, I learned that I can add both class and ID attributes to a single HTML element.
+Due to working with JavaScript, I learned that I can **add both class and ID attributes to a single HTML element**.
 The close button is featured on both pop-ups, so for CSS styling purposes I added a class attribute.
 For the JavaScript functionality, I used an ID attribute.

 ```HTML
 <img class="close-popup-button" id="close-episode-popup"